cloudflare/cloudflare-docs/content/firewall/recipes/challenge-bad-bots.md

 # Challenge bad bots

+Cloudflare’s Bot Management feature scores the likelihood that a request originates from a bot.

-{{<Aside type="warning" header="Important">}}
+{{<Aside type="warning">}}

 Access to [Bot Management](/bots/get-started/bm-subscription/) requires a Cloudflare Enterprise plan with Bot Management enabled.

 {{</Aside>}}

-Cloudflare’s Bot Management feature scores the likelihood that a request originates from a bot.

 Scores range from 1 through 99.
 Low scores indicate the request comes from a script, API service, or an automated agent.
 High scores indicate that a human issued the request from a standard desktop or mobile web browser.